-Daimiris is passionate about international criminal justice, foreign policy, and migrant rights.
+Daimiris is passionate about international criminal justice, foreign policy, and peace building.
 Daimiris graduated cum laude and Phi Beta Kappa from the University of Florida with a B.A. in Political Science and a minor in French.
 Before law school, Daimiris interned in the International Criminal Court in The Hague where she developed an interest in international disputes and humanitarian law.
-She was later selected as a Fulbright scholar in Israel from 2018-2019 to study international conflict resolution and mediation.
-Daimiris is a trilingual, native Floridian and the first in her family to attend law school.
+She was later selected as a Fulbright scholar in Israel to pursue a Master's degree in International Conflict Resolution and Mediation.
+Daimiris is a first-generation college student and fluent in Spanish and French.

 Abie is interested in a multitude of social justice and human rights issues, including statelessness, refugee rights, women and LGBTQ+ rights, and transitional justice.
 Abie graduated magna cum laude from New York University with a B.A. in Individualized Study with a concentration in intersectionality, human rights, and the law and a minor in American Sign Language.
 Abie interned at the New York State Division of Human Rights in her sophomore year—an experience that confirmed her passion for such work.
 She was later selected as a Global Human Rights Fellow, where she worked on a project on refugee and immigrant rights as they intersect with racism.